 A visually appealing breed, the Shepherd possesses a weatherproof double coat, common in colour variations of blue merle, red or liver merle or black, usually with white or tan markings.
 The build of this breed is proportioned and athletic, with a deep chest for enhanced lung capacity, high-set triangular ears, a straight tail which may or may not be docked, a black or brown nose and round eyes in colour deviations of amber, brown or blue, sometimes with speckling.
 The modern Australian Shepherd is observed in retrieving, herding, guarding, police service, search and rescue, performing tricks, conformation and competitive obedience.

 Compatible with children and other house pets, the Australian Shepherd makes a great addition to any home setting, providing its needs for human companionship and regular exercise are met.
-Inherently protective in line with its herding instincts, the Shepherd is well suited to family life, protecting house and property when provoked but otherwise relaxed, gentle and fun-loving.
+Inherently protective in line with its herding instincts, the Shepherd is well suited to family life, protecting house and property but otherwise relaxed, gentle and fun-loving.
 In general, a healthy Australian Shepherd will weigh 22-30 kg depending on its gender, with a life expectancy of 12-15 years when shown the appropriate care.

 Despite being typically healthy and resilient, there are a number of health afflictions associated with the breed.
 These include various optical disorders, such as cataracts, detached retinas and progressive retinal atrophy, as well as epilepsy, hip dysplasia and heartworm.
 Spinal defects and early onset blindness and deafness are identified in the merle variety, so careful observation is encouraged from puppyhood.